 Used for: frontend web development, backend web development (node.js), game development (browser games), mobile applications (react native)

 Java is an object-oriented, general-purpose programming language.
 Java was and still is a pretty popular language mainly because of the Java virtual machine that enables to run Java code on many different types of devices.
 It has a syntax that is similar to C and C++ but it is not a low-level language as those two are.

 Used for: web development (server-side) – good for large enterprise applications, desktop applications (Windows and Linux), mobile development (Android apps – however, Kotlin is now more popular for Android developers)

-Resources to learn from: Programiz - site that explains Java from start
+Resources to learn from Programiz – site that explains Java from the start.

 Used for: web development (server-side), desktop applications (Windows), game development (Unity), mobile development (Xamarin)